rajnilang/RajniLang/README.md

-the language of rajnikath as a general purpose computer language
+The language of rajnikath is a general purpose computer language